 Drinks are kept fairly basic with spirits, champagne, beers of all sorts, including long necks, plus a few wines.
 The limited choices at the bar means that the turnover is quick, even when Ching-a-lings packs out: and this will happen.
 As the crowd grows, expect a number of people to start dancing in front of the DJ area at the end of the bar.
 Yes, it is a small bar with a dance area.

-Finding Ching-a-lings can be a little tricky.
+Finding Ching-a-lings used to be a little tricky, but probably due a lot of other small bars popping up in the area, they now have a hanging black and white sign.
 Start at the Columbian on the corner of Crown St and walk a few doors up.
-A small doorway with 'Urban Tanning Salon' written down the side marks Ching-a-ling's entrance.
-There is no obvious sign stating the bar's name.
+Look out for the sign and a small door: take the stairs up into the darkness on level 1.
 Later in the evening, there will be a bouncer on the door, often sitting on a bar stool.
-Take the stairs up into the darkness on level 1.

 You are here: Ching-a-lings, Darlinghurst review and address.
 The quintessential inner-city small bar, Ching-a-lings is decked out with basic brick, dim lighting, random art and graffitied toilets.